Dedryck Boyata

 Dedryck Anga Boyata (born 28 November 1990) is a Belgian former footballer who played as a centre-back or right-back.

-He made his senior debut with Manchester City in 2010, and was their Young Player of the Year for 2009–10.
-For the 2011–12 season he was loaned to Bolton Wanderers, and for the first half of 2012–13 he was at FC Twente.
-In 2015, he moved to Celtic for around £1.5 million.
-In summer 2019 Boayata joined Hertha BSC.
+Boyata made his senior debut with Manchester City in 2010, and was their Young Player of the Year for 2009–10.
+For the 2011–12 season, he was loaned to Bolton Wanderers, and for the first half of 2012–13 he was at Dutch side Twente.
+In 2015, Boyata moved to Celtic for around £1.5 million, where he won four Scottish Premiership titles.
+In summer 2019, he joined Hertha BSC, before retiring in 2024 following a stint with Club Brugge.

-Boyata has been capped by Belgium at youth and senior level, making his senior debut in 2010.
+Boyata was capped by Belgium at youth and senior level, making his senior debut in 2010.
 He was part of their squad that came third at the 2018 FIFA World Cup.

 Club career

 Early career

 Born in Uccle, Belgium, Boyata started his career in the youth team at Brussels before joining Manchester City in 2006.
 He was part of City's 2008 FA Youth Cup winning side, starting in both legs of the final against Chelsea.
 He won City's Academy Player of the Month award for April 2009.
 He was one of seven Academy players from his year to be promoted to training with the senior players from the start of the 2009–10 season.